-Planting the Roots of Computer Science in Elementary School
+Planting Computer Science in Elementary School

 Today’s students have lived their entire lives with computers, the Internet, and cellular phones, and many have never experienced a time when tablets and smartphones did not exist.
 Throughout their lifetimes, technology will continue to evolve and provide successful career opportunities.